Applying for Financial Need-Based Scholarships

 In awarding scholarships, JSC considers a student’s academic preparation as reflected by transcripts, courses taken and letters of recommendation as well as the admissions essay.
-Some scholarships consider additional criteria as noted below.
+NO SEPARATE APPLICATION IS NECESSARY.
+Some scholarships consider additional criteria as noted in the descriptions below.
 Students selected to receive scholarships will be notified in writing.

 Available New Student Scholarships